TushGoel/Snake-and-Ladders/README.md

-# Snake-and-Ladders
-Python3 code for Snake and Ladders game

-Creating a README file for your Python code is a great way to provide documentation and information about your script to other developers or users.
-Here's a simple README file for your code:

----

 # Python Board Game

 This Python script simulates a board game with chutes (snakes) and ladders.
 Players roll dice and move on the board, and they can encounter chutes and ladders that affect their progress.
 The game continues until a player reaches the winning position.